 Virtual office visits with an established provider for consults that do not require physical exams or concurrent procedures.
 Such visits can be primary care (such as chronic condition checks, colds, minor skin conditions), behavioral health (such as virtual psychotherapy sessions), and some specialty care (select follow-up visits such as virtual cardiac rehabilitation).
 An omnichannel care model that fully leverages virtual visits includes a mix of telehealth and in-person care with a consistent set of providers, improving patient convenience, access, and continuity of care.
 This model also enables clinicians to better manage patients with chronic conditions, with the support of remote patient monitoring, digital therapeutics, and digital coaching, in addition to virtual visits.

 Near-virtual office visits extend the opportunity for patients to conveniently access care outside a provider’s office, by combining virtual access to physician consults with “near home” sites for testing and immunizations, such as worksite clinics or retail clinics.
-For example, a virtual visit of a patient with flu or COVID-like symptoms could be followed up by a trip to a nearby retail clinic for the flu or COVID-19 test, with a subsequent follow-up virtual check-in with the primary care physician to consult on follow-on care.
+For example, a virtual visit of a patient with flu symptoms could be followed up by a trip to a nearby retail clinic for the flu test, with a subsequent follow-up virtual check-in with the primary care physician to consult on follow-on care.

 Virtual home health services leverage virtual visits, remote monitoring, and digital patient engagement tools to enable some of these services to be delivered remotely, such as a portion of an evaluation, patient and caregiver education, physical therapy, occupational therapy, and speech therapy.
 Direct services, such as wound care and assistance with daily living routines, would still occur in person, but virtual home health services could enhance the patient’s and caregiver’s experience, extend the reach of home health providers, and improve connectivity with the broader care team.
 For example, a physical therapist could conduct virtual sessions with elderly patients at their home to improve their strength, balance, and endurance, and to advise them on how to avoid physical hazards to reduce the risk of falls.

 Tech-enabled home medication administration allows patients to shift receiving some infusible and injectable drugs from the clinic to the home.
 This shift can happen by leveraging remote monitoring to help manage patients and monitor symptoms, providing self-service tools for patient education (for example, training for self-administration), and providing telehealth oversight of staff (for example, an oncologist overseeing a nurse delivering chemotherapy to a patient at home and monitoring for side effects).
-This would be coupled with home delivery of the therapeutics
+This would be coupled with home delivery of the therapeutics.

 Action Plan for Entrepreneurs in the Virtual Care Industry